Nixtla/mlforecast/README.md

 model = RandomForestRegressor()
 ```

 Now instantiate your forecast object with the model and the flow configuration.
-There are two types of forecasters, `Forecast` and `DistributedForecast`.
-Since this is a single machine example we'll use the first.
+There are two types of forecasters, `Forecast` which is local and `DistributedForecast` which performs the whole process in a distributed way.

 ```python
 from mlforecast.forecast import Forecast